christianmkg/mkgmarketingweb/_posts/2012-08-10-using-social-media-to-make-a-difference.md

 &nbsp;

-The officialÂ <a href="https://twitter.com/#!/search/%23nikeletter" target="_blank">Twitter hashtag #nikeletter</a>Â was adopted and companies from Finish Line to Pete Cashmore joined in the effort to put the letter in front of Parker.
+The official <a href="https://twitter.com/#!/search/%23nikeletter" target="_blank">Twitter hashtag #nikeletter</a> was adopted and companies from Finish Line to Pete Cashmore joined in the effort to put the letter in front of Parker.

 <em>So what does this teach us?</em>